DanskeBankMarkets/BlackBox/BlackBoxJS/README.md

-# cashflow
-Cashflow is King
+# BlackBox made by Danske Bank Markets IT

 # Architecture
 The goal of the system is to simulate a basic price engine and make it possible for traders to write their own algorithms.